Krysti Schey, NCTM, piano

 Krysti (Groman) Schey, piano teacher, is the co-owner of Krysti's Music Studio.
 Krysti received her masters of music in piano performance/piano pedagogy from Bowling Green State University in 2010.
 As a graduate assistant at BGSU, Krysti taught class piano.
 Schey obtained her bachelors degree in music with concentrations in piano performance, piano pedagogy, and music business from Bluffton University in 2008.

 Krysti began taking piano lessons at the age of 7, and has been teaching private lessons since high school in 2001.
 A member of Music Teacher’s National Association, Schey regularly attends national and regional pedagogy conferences.
 In 2008 Schey received the MTNA Student Achievement Award for her efforts and promise in private teaching.
-In 2011, Krysti became the OhioMTA Independent Music Teacher's Forum (IMTF) Chair.
+From 2011-2016, Krysti was the OhioMTA Independent Music Teacher's Forum (IMTF) Chair.
+In 2014 Krysti became Nationally certified as a piano instructor through MTNA.
+In 2017 Krysti became the Middle West District of OMTA's President.

 Besides a full schedule of students, Schey plays piano for weddings and banquets, and performs with 5 Myles High, a jazz combo, and plays piano and guitar at Rockport United Methodist Church on Sunday mornings.
-She currently resides in Bluffton, Ohio with her husband, Phil Schey, and their cats Whitney and Everett.
+She currently resides in Bluffton, Ohio with her husband, Phil Schey, their sons "KC" and "RA", and their cat Whitney.

 Philip Schey, co-owner of Krysti's Music Studio, is a performer, arranger, piano tuner, and a teacher of piano, composition, and vocal lessons.
 Schey obtained his Bachelor's Degree in Music Education from Bluffton University in 2009.

 Besides teaching privately, Phil tunes pianos, plays for weddings and banquets, and performs with 5 Myles High, a jazz combo.
 Phil is the worship leader at Rockport United Methodist Church, where he and Krysti attend.
 Phil enjoys arranging and transcribing musical pieces ranging from sacred hymns to movie soundtracks and video game background scores.
-He resides with his wife, Krysti Schey, in Bluffton, Ohio.
+He resides with his wife, Krysti Schey and sons in Bluffton, Ohio.

 Matt Keeler has ten years experience teaching music in the Catholic schools of Putnam County.
 He has taught private guitar and saxophone lessons for nearly twenty years.
 He holds a Bachelor’s degree in music education from Bluffton University (’99) and a Masters degree in musicology (ethnomusicology) from Bowling Green State University (’05).